rian39/notes/sim_MEOT_ensemble.md

 23- most primitive and the most elaborate of all thoughts, philosophical thought, that 23- a truly n eu tral and balan ced because complete, mediation between opposing phases 23- can intervene.
-It is thus p h ilosoph ical thought alone that can assume the knowl­ 23- edge, valorization and completion of the phase of technicity within the entirety 23:[ensemble] of man’s modes of being in the world, by way of a meditation regarding 23- the rapport between science and technics, theology and mysticism.
+It is thus philosophical thought alone that can assume the knowl­ 23- edge, valorization and completion of the phase of technicity within the entirety 23:[ensemble] of man’s modes of being in the world, by way of a meditation regarding 23- the rapport between science and technics, theology and mysticism.